Latest information for museums during COVID-19

 Coronavirus Job Retention Scheme (Government Furlough Scheme)

-Due to the restrictions that came into force on 5th November 2020, the Coronavirus Job Retention Scheme was extended, and the Job Support Scheme postponed.
+The Coronavirus Job Retention Scheme has now been extended, and the Job Support Scheme postponed.

 - Workers in any part of the UK can retain their job, even if their employer cannot afford to pay them, and be paid at least 80% of their salary up to £2500 a month.